When people think of “serious” crimes, most tend to think of acts of severe violence.

-Federal consequences for a white collar crimes conviction are far more complicated as they fall under the USSG – U.S. Sentencing Guidelines – but most white collar crimes charged at the federal level are felonies and can easily come with potential prison time of 30 years or more if multiple offenses have been committed.
+Federal consequences for a white-collar crimes conviction are far more complicated as they fall under the USSG – U.S. Sentencing Guidelines – but most white-collar crimes charged at the federal level are felonies.
+They can easily come with a potential prison time of 30 years or more if multiple offenses have been committed.

 White Collar Charges Colorado Criminal Lawyer Jacob Martinez Can Help You Fight

-Jacob Martinez has successfully taken on a number of different types of white collar crime cases, such as:
+Jacob Martinez has successfully taken on many different types of white-collar crime cases, such as:

 - Bait Advertising

 - Commercial Bribery and Breach of Duty to Act Disinterestedly